 And for dessert on St. Patrick’s Day, a jigger of Jameson Irish Whiskey would be appropriate.
 You can toast your health as an ounce of alcohol a day is good for you.
 It gets your good cholesterol up and slightly thins the blood.

-Wear some green tomorrow and stay lucky!
+Wear some green on March 17th and stay lucky!

 Happy St. Patrick’s Day.